TCummings03/Capstone-Final-Project/README.md

 ![Image](https://github.com/TCummings03/Springboard-Capstone-Inferential-Statistics/blob/master/Images/Negative%20Corr.png)

 As we can see from the tables above, the top three most influential features according to the correlation matrix are sqft, bathrooms, and bedrooms (in that order).
 The next closest feature has half the correlation coefficient of bedrooms ('Cooktop').
-It's also interesing to note that the negatively correlated features have fairly weak correlations with the highest being around -0.12.
+It's also interesting to note that the negatively correlated features have fairly weak correlations with the highest being around -0.12.
 Perhaps even more interesting, the classic trope, Location!
 Location!
 Location! seems not to be as important as the top three features.
-Northwest Washington is the highest correlated locality with price and it's correlation coefficient is only 0.203816.
-Because of this, we will take a closer look into the top three correlated with price.
-Lastly, it is always important to note whenever dealing with correlations that correlation != causation.
+Northwest Washington is the highest correlated locality with price and its correlation coefficient is only 0.203816.
+Because of this, we will take a closer look at the top three features correlated with price.
+Lastly, it is always important to note whenever dealing with correlations that correlation does not equal causation.

 **Top Three Correlations**